checkly/docs.checklyhq.com/site/content/docs/cli/constructs.md

 - `apiCheckDefaults`: A set of defaults for API Checks.
 This should not be needed.
 Just compose shared defaults using JS/TS.
 - `browserCheckDefaults`: A set of defaults for API Checks.
 This should not be needed.
 Just compose shared defaults using JS/TS.

-## Alert Channels
+## `AlertChannel`

 Alert channels let you get alert notifications when a Check fails.
 [Learn more about alerting in our docs](https://www.checklyhq.com/docs/alerting/)
-All alert channels share a set of common properties to define when / how they should alert:
+All alert channels share a set of common properties to define when / how they should alert derived from the abstract class `AlertChannel`

 - `sendRecovery`: A boolean if you want to receive recovery notifications.
 - `sendFailure`: A boolean if you want to receive failure notifications.